jonashcroft/Nowify/README.md

 ### 5. View Nowify

-Once the environment variables are in, you can now navigate to your Netlify site.
+Once the environment variables are in, you will have to navigate to your Netlify site overview > Deploys > Trigger Deploy drop-down > click 'Clear cache and deploy site' and wait for deployment to complete.
+You can now navigate to your Netlify site.
 You'll be prompted with a Spotify login button.
 Do that, and you're good to go!

 ---